trivago/gollum/docs/examples/producer.rst

 Messages are passed to the producer one-by-one.
 Certain services however might perform better when messages are not sent one-by-one but as a batch of messages.
 Gollum gives you several tools to handle these kind of message batches.
-A good example for this is the file producer.
+A good example for this is the socket producer.
 This producer takes advantage of the "core/MessageBatch" type.
-This allows storing formatted data into one long buffer and provides methods to decide when that buffer should be sent.
+This allows storing messages in a double-buffered queue and provides callback based methods to flush the queue asynchronously.
-The following code illustrates how to use the MessageBatch type:
+The following code illustrates a best practice approach on how to use the MessageBatch.
+You may of course change details if required.

 .. code-block:: go

-  buffer := NewMessageBatch(8192, someFormatter) // 8 KB buffer
+  buffer := NewMessageBatch(8192)                // Hold up to 8192*2 messages (front and backbuffer)

   for {
-    buffer.Append(message)                       // Get a message from the channel
+    if !buffer.Append(message)                   // Get a message from the channel and add it buffer.Flush(yourSendMethod)               // We failed to append.
+Maybe the queue is full? if !buffer.AppendOrBlock(message) {        // Try to append it and block while not possible prod.Drop(Message)                       // The buffer has been closed, drop the message }
+    }
     // ...

     if buffer.ReachedSizeThreshold(2048) {       // Check if at least 2 KB have been written
-      buffer.Flush(writer, onSuccess, onError)   // See API doc for success and error callbacks buffer.WaitForFlush()                      // Wait until done
+      buffer.Flush(yourSendMethod)               // See API doc for success and error callbacks buffer.WaitForFlush()                      // Wait until done
     }
   }